jultra/hw-http-intro/README.md

 (As with most Unix command-line programs, you can say `nc --help` to get a listing of other options, or `man nc` to view its detailed "manual page.")

-<details><summary> Assuming you're running `curl` from another shell (on the same Codio workspace, if applicable), what URL will you have to pass to `curl` to try to access your fake server, and why? </summary><p><blockquote><code>http://localhost:8081</code> is the URL.
+<details><summary> Assuming you're running `curl` from another shell , what URL will you have to pass to `curl` to try to access your fake server, and why? </summary><p><blockquote><code>http://localhost:8081</code> is the URL.
 Localhost always means "this same machine" and 8081 is the port number.
 Without the port number, the default would be 80, which is the IANA default port for Web servers (or 443 for HTTPS-secured servers).
 You could also use localhost's special IP address directly: <code>http://127.0.0.1:8081</code> would also work.  </blockquote></p></details>

 Visit your "fake" server with `curl` and the correct URL.
 Your "fake" server will receive the HTTP client request.